dainsaint/dainsaint.com/src/posts/chop-wood-carry-water.md

 featured: []
 ---
 today is a day to throw out
-that piece of moldy fruit in you fridge
+that piece of moldy fruit in your fridge
 that has sat for months because
 something else was more urgent